spidasoftware/schema/resources/v1/schema/spidacalc/README.md

 ###Limitations and known issues:

+- parameters sent to RPC interface must be in the order specified in the interface description.
-- All ID on the structure must conform to the Calc naming conventions.
+- ~~All ID on the structure must conform to the Calc naming conventions.
 All wires must be named with something starting with "Wire#", all equipment with "Equip#".
 This will be fixed in a later version to allow generic labeling.
 Correct ID Form is CASE SENSITIVE.
 EQUIP#1 is not a correct ID.
-Equip#1 is.
+Equip#1 is.~~ This has been fixed in Calc 5.3 ID's may be any alphanumeric string.
-- UUIDs must be actual UUIDs and in the canonical form xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx  http://en.wikipedia.org/wiki/Universally_unique_identifier In future versions this will be more generic.
+- ~~UUIDs must be actual UUIDs and in the canonical form xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx  http://en.wikipedia.org/wiki/Universally_unique_identifier In future versions this will be more generic.~~ As of version 5.3 UUIDs have been removed. externalIds can be in any form.
-- parameters sent to RPC interface must be in the order specified in the interface description.
-- Load case names are case-sensitive, to what is in the client file.
-This can be different from what is shown in calc.
+- ~~Load case names are case-sensitive, to what is in the client file.
+This can be different from what is shown in calc.~~ This has been fixed in calc 5.3.

 ##Calc Project Structure